WSDOT/XBeamRate/Documentation/src/Tutorials/PGS_Export_Pier_Models.md

 1. Select *File > Export > Piers to XBRate*
 2. Select one or more piers to be exported ![](ExportPiers.png)
 3. Press [OK]
 4. For each pier in the list, you will be prompted for an XBRate project file name.
-Enter a file name, or use the default, and press the [Save] button
+Enter a file name, or use the default, and press [Save]
 5. You will be notified when the export process is complete.
-Press the [OK] button
+Press [OK]